matthewdeaves/csend/README.md

 The **POSIX version** is a multi-threaded, command-line application.
 It uses UDP for local network peer discovery and TCP for direct messaging.
 Docker support is provided for testing.

 The **Classic Mac version** is a GUI application for System 7.x (via Retro68).
-It utilizes MacTCP for UDP peer discovery and TCP messaging (TEXT and QUIT types).
-Its single-threaded event loop manages a shared TCP stream by primarily listening asynchronously for incoming connections, and temporarily aborting this to perform synchronous outgoing TCP operations before resuming the listen.
+It utilises MacTCP for UDP peer discovery and TCP messaging (TEXT and QUIT types).
+The application now features a network abstraction layer that enables easier porting to OpenTransport in the future.
+It uses dual TCP streams - one dedicated to listening for incoming connections and another for outgoing connections, managed through a single-threaded event loop with asynchronous operations.

-Both versions utilize a shared C codebase for core protocol handling, peer list management, and the underlying discovery and messaging logic.
+Both versions utilise a shared C codebase for core protocol handling, peer list management, and the underlying discovery and messaging logic.
 You can watch a [demo video on YouTube](https://www.youtube.com/watch?v=_9iXCBZ_FjE) (Note: Video shows an older version; current functionality is more advanced!).

 Detailed information on the evolving versions of the project can be found [here](TAGS.md).